.

 The Elf looked sincerely puzzled.
 "I put no messages in my paintings, Doremi Bender.
 I only paint what is."

 Doremi let out another long, frustrated breath.
-"If I could ask one last thing.
-Now," Doremi began, sounding almost patronizing, "I know that you're an Elf and I'm a Human, and Elves and Humans think differently.
-But I know that Elves are very smart, so I'm hoping you can understand what I'm about to ask, and that you'll try to perceive the question from the perspective of what you think a Human would mean by it, rather than an Elf, and that you can help me with an answer.
-Okay--what can you tell me about Raven?
-About what sort of person she is?"
+“If I could ask one last thing.
+Now,” she began, sounding almost patronizing, “I know that you’re an Elf and I’m a Human, and Elves and Humans think differently.
+But I know that Elves are very smart, so I’m hoping you can understand what I’m about to ask, and that you’ll try to perceive the question from the perspective of what you think a Human would mean by it, rather than an Elf; and that you can help me with an answer.”

 "What?!
 That's impossible!"